radicle-dev/radicle.xyz/_guides/user.md

 > We are in the process of designing and implementing this functionality.

-If you forget your DID or NID, you can query your full identity by running `rad self` or alternatively you can grab your DID with `rad self --did` and your NID with `rad node status --only nid`.
+If you forget your DID, you can query your full identity by running `rad self` or alternatively you can grab your DID with `rad self --did`.
+If you need your NID, you can query for it with `rad node status --only nid`.

 ```
 $ rad self